This homemade vegan sweet potato flatbread recipe can be baked or fried with 4 ingredients, including your favorite whole wheat or gluten-free flour.

 ⭐ Recipe Highlights

 Baked or fried.
 After you roll the dough into your desired shapes, you can bake them for a thicker, chewier texture.
 You can also roll them a little thinner and fry them.
-The moisture in the mashed sweet potatoes resists sticking, so you can make rollable sweet potato tortillas.

 Regular, gluten-free, or flour-free.
-We usually use whole wheat flour for making flatbread; however, you can use different flours, including gluten-free fours or blends.
+I usually use whole wheat flour for making flatbread; however, you can use different flours, including gluten-free fours or blends.
 If you want no flour, consider chickpea flour or quinoa flour.

 📋 Ingredients and Notes